lichendust/meander-sublime/readme.md

 The `include_scenes` argument will optionally add scene headings as navigable targets, but is disabled by default.

-This also allows the same command to be useful for both screenwriters with their Scene Headings and authors using Meander's manuscript mode, where Sections are used as chapter headings.
+This scene switch allows the same command to be useful for both screenwriters with their Scene Headings and authors using Meander's manuscript mode, where Sections are used as chapter headings.

-(Due to this package's careful selection of scope names, `move_to_section` also works for moving between Markdown headings.)

 ### Move to Note Tag

 Sublime Command: `meander_move_to_note_tag`

 A note tag is a word, prefixed with an `@` symbol inside a Note or Boneyard, such as `@todo` or `@fixthis`.
-They do not exist in Fountain or Meander and are only present in this syntax package as a helpful visual aide to help important reminders stand out:
+They are not recognised by Fountain or Meander and are only present in this syntax package as a helpful visual aide to help important reminders stand out:

 ```fountain
 [[@todo this whole passage is lacking clarity]]